Let me ask you…

 And because of this, the spreads in spot forex is widened (because if it isn’t, there will be arbitraging opportunities).

 So, it’s not that your broker is widening their spread for fun, but they are doing it to protect themselves.
+But it’s commonly misunderstood as brokers doing stop hunt in forex.

 The bottom line is this…